evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 from evidently.descriptors import *
 ```

 **Optional**.
-Import components to send evaluation results to Evidently Cloud:
+Import the components to send evaluation results to Evidently Cloud:

 ```python
 from evidently.ui.workspace.cloud import CloudWorkspace